kaufmann42/globus-js/README.md

 Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** containing the body of the response

+## autoActivateEndpoint

+autoActivateEndpoint - Attempt to auto activate an endpoint.
+The response will always contain a code field.
+If the code is "AutoActivateFailed", the response will also include an activation requirements document, which can be filled in and submited to activate.
+On success, it will return a result code of the form "AutoActivated.CREDENTIAL_SOURCE", where
+CREDENTIAL_SOURCE indicates the how the credential was acquired.

+**Parameters**

+-   `bearerToken` **type** description
+-   `endpoint_xid` **type** description

+Returns **type** description

 ## activateEndpoint

 activateEndpoint - To active an endpoint, clients should get the activation